UNICEF UK raises funds to protect children and the defend their rights worldwide.

 With mobile devices accounting for 20% of site visits and growing, a limited mobile version of its website had been produced, yet much of the information about their vital work remained on a desktop-orientated site.

 Given a constrained budget, the software that managed content on the desktop was to be retained, meaning the mobile site would have to replicate the same pages and information architecture.
 Working alongside Ben Sauer at Clearleft, my primary task was to ensure this content and architecture could be understood by users on smaller screens.

-Searching for Patterns
+Searching for patterns

 We asked key stakeholders on the project to dissect the homepage and a key internal page, placing component parts in order of importance.
 Working with UNICEF’s content editor, we pulled out common patterns, noting those which were essential and those that were superfluous.
 The relevant patterns were then sketched on a whiteboard where we imagined how they would adapt on smaller screens.
 These were then used as the basis for the front-end build.
 This pattern-based approach allowed us to simplify what was already there, rather than start again from scratch.

-Translating UNICEF’s Brand Guidelines to the Web
+Translating UNICEF’s brand guidelines to the web

-The brand guidelines suggested using Verdana for digital applications, but I opted to use the Roboto typeface instead.
+We placed considerable attention on ensuring the performance of the site didn’t suffer at the cost of excessive design.
+UNICEF’s brand guidelines helped in this respect, with an identifiable logo, cyan brand colour and emotive photography combining to create a strong identity.
+These guidelines suggested using Verdana for digital applications, but I opted to use the Roboto typeface instead.
 Close in appearance to UNICEF’s brand font Univers, Roboto was specifically designed for Android, so we knew it would render well on mobile screens.
 Its condensed nature also allowed for more comfortable line lengths on narrower screens.